All Episodes

 Or contraception.

-And we have and then when I stopped having kids, we started having grandkids.
+And we have, and then when I stopped having kids, we started having grandkids.

-We have six grandkids, ages eighty.
+We have six grandkids ages 18.

 Wait, wait, wait, just a second.